Attendance

 • Other emergency or obligatory situations

 When possible, students should first contact their instructor to ask about the possibility of taking an extended absence.
-If assistance from the instructor is not immediately available, students may wish to request formal assistance from the Center for Student Rights and Responsibilities.
+If assistance from the instructor is not immediately available, students may wish to request formal assistance from the Office of Rights, Compliance and Accountability.

 To request an extended absence, students must submit a form as soon as practicable after realizing their need to miss class and/or coursework.
-The request may be made by filling out the electronic form that is processed by the Center for Student Rights and Responsibilities, stopping by the office or calling 907-474-7317.
+The request may be made by filling out the electronic form that is processed by the Office of Rights, Compliance and Accountability, stopping by the office or calling 907-474-7317.

-The Center for Student Rights and Responsibilities shall verify the request utilizing supporting documentation, e.g., a note from a health care provider, obituary, jury summons, etc. This is followed by a letter being sent to the requesting student's instructors with a request to work with the student.
+The Office of Rights, Compliance and Accountability shall verify the request utilizing supporting documentation, e.g., a note from a health care provider, obituary, jury summons, etc. This is followed by a letter being sent to the requesting student's instructors with a request to work with the student.
 The letter shall be signed by a university official.
 A copy of the letter shall be sent to the student's assigned advisor.
 In the event the student does not have an assigned advisor, a copy of the letter shall be sent to the Vice Provost.

 The instructor and student will each make a good-faith effort to strategize how the student may be successful in the course in spite of an extended absence.
 Options include, but are not limited to: